Free shipping (DE) - 30 days return policy

 The less time you spend in front of different screens, the better.
 When you sit in front of the screen in the evening, it is important to turn on a second light source.
 When it is very dark, your pupils dilate and more light hits your retina.
 If the room is brighter, your pupils will shrink again.

-Our conclusion on Blueblocker glasses
+Our conclusion about Blueblocker glasses

-Further literature on the topic:
+Further literature on the subject:

 • Behar-Cohen F, Martinsons C, Viénot F, Zissis G, Barlier-Salsi A, Cesarini JP, Enouf O, Garcia M, Picaud S, Attia D. Light-emitting diodes (LED) for domestic lighting: any risks for the eye?
 Prog Retin Eye Res.
 2011 Jul;30(4):239-57. doi: 10.1016/j.preteyeres.2011.04.002.
 Epub 2011 May 14.
 PMID: 21600300.

-• Berson DM, Dunn FA, Takao M. Phototransduction by Retinal Ganglion Cells That Set the Circadian Clock.
+• Berson DM, Dunn FA, Takao M. Phototransduction by retinal ganglion cells that set the circadian clock.
 Science 2002; 295: 1070-1073.

 • O'Hagan JB, Khazova M, Price LL.
 Low-energy light bulbs, computers, tablets and the blue light hazard.
 Eye (Lond).
-2016 Feb;30(2):230-3. doi: 10.1038/eye.2015.261. epub 2016 Jan 15.
+2016 Feb;30(2):230-3. doi: 10.1038/eye.2015.261.
+Epub 2016 Jan 15.
 PMID: 26768920; PMCID: PMC4763136.

 • Renard G, Leid J. Les dangers de la lumière bleue : la vérité !
-[The dangers of blue light: True story!]
+[The dangers of blue light : True story !]
 J Fr Ophtalmol.
 2016 May;39(5):483-8.
-French. doi: 10.1016/j.jfo.2016.02.003. epub 2016 Mar 31.
+French. doi: 10.1016/j.jfo.2016.02.003.
+Epub 2016 Mar 31.
 PMID: 27039979.

 • Blue light has a dark side, health.harvard.edu